bryonbaker/rhai-redis-demo/doc/demo-script.md

 The demonstration starts by demonstrating the initial application.
 It is two on-premises applications that share a cache.
 One writes to the cache (the mainframe), the other reads from the cache (the cache client).

+## Working Around DNS Resolution on the Demo Machine
 First configure a workaround for resolving DNS hostnames from within a pod.

 ```